pretix/pretix/doc/api/resources/orders.rst

    Filtering for emails or order codes is now case-insensitive.

-.. versionchanged:: 3.3

-    The orders resource can now be filtered by meta data attributes.

 .. http:get:: /api/v1/organizers/(organizer)/events/(event)/orders/

    Returns a list of all orders within a given event.